waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Victory Road 1F Active Hypothesis

-# Victory Road 1F Active Hypothesis
+# Victory Road 1F Puzzles
+- **Western Section Access:**
-- **Hypothesis:** I am currently on a disconnected elevated platform.
-The steps at (6, 14) provide a path down to the western section of the map, which contains the ladder to 2F.
+  - **Hypothesis:** I was on a disconnected elevated platform.
+The steps at (6, 14) provided a path down to the western section.
-  - **Status:** To be tested.
-I will attempt to navigate to the steps.
+  - **Status:** Confirmed.
+I have successfully used the steps to reach the western ground level.